LukeTheDuke26/Disaster-Response-Pipeline/README.md

 By following these steps, the pipeline ensures a systematic approach to training a machine learning model that can classify disaster messages into relevant categories.

+## Exported Model as a Pickle File <a name="pickle"></a>

+The final model, after being trained on the dataset, is exported as a pickle file named `classifier.pkl`.
+This approach serves several advantages:

+1. **Portability**: The trained model can be shared easily, allowing others to replicate results without re-training.
+2. **Efficiency**: Loading a model from a pickle file is faster than retraining, which makes it ideal for production use-cases.
+3. **Versatility**: The pickle format ensures that the entire pipeline, including data preprocessing steps, can be saved and loaded uniformly.

+### Important Note on Using Pickle Files:
+While pickle files are convenient, it's essential to be aware of their limitations and potential risks:

+- **Security Concerns**: Never load a pickle file from untrusted sources.
+They can execute arbitrary code and can be a security risk.
+- **Version Compatibility**: Pickle files can sometimes be sensitive to the specific versions of libraries.
+If you encounter issues, ensure that you're using the same library versions that were present during the model's training and pickling.

+For the above reasons, while the `classifier.pkl` file is crucial for the operation of the Flask web app in this project, it has been excluded from the GitHub repository.
+If you're replicating this project or deploying it, ensure that you run the machine learning pipeline to generate your own `classifier.pkl` file.

+---

 ## Machine Learning Pipeline Results <a name="mlresults"></a>

 After training and evaluating the machine learning pipeline, the model achieved an overall accuracy of **82%**.